AuReMe/esmecata/README.md

                         This option limit the rank used by the tool for searching for proteomes.
 The given rank and all the superior ranks will be ignored.
 Look at the readme for more information (and a list of possible rank).
 ````

-For each taxon in each taxonomic annotations EsMeCaTa will use ete3 to find the corresponding taxon ID.
+For each taxon in each taxonomic affiliations EsMeCaTa will use ete3 to find the corresponding taxon ID.
 Then it will search for proteomes associated to these taxon ID in the Uniprot Proteomes database.

 If there is more than 100 proteomes, esmecata will apply a specific method: